 The warnings about nuclear terrorism in Pakistan stem mainly from the growth of terrorism itself in that nation.
 Pakistan has been called the epicentre of global Islamic jihad and parts of the country have been a safe haven for al-Qaeda and other terrorist groups.
 Although the circumstances of Osama bin Laden's last years - living in the shadow of the military academy at Abbottabad - were shocking, it was no surprise that he found sanctuary in Pakistan.
-So, too, with principal architect of the 9/11 attacks Khalid Sheik Mohammed, before his capture, in March 2003, by the CIA and Pakistan's Inter-
+So, too, with principal architect of the 9/11 attacks Khalid Sheik Mohammed, before his capture, in March 2003, by the CIA and Pakistan's InterServices Intelligence (ISI) agency.
+As of end-2013, three of the world's most-wanted terrorists were believed to be living in Pakistan: Hafiz Muhammad Saeed (Lashkar-e-Taiba, LeT), Ayman al-Zawahiri (al-Qaeda) and Mullah Mohammad Omar (Afghan Taliban).

 After years of Pakistan's leadership soft-pedalling the homegrown terrorism problem, in a speech on Independence Day in August 2012, Chief of Army Staff General Pervez Kayani condemned extremism and terrorism, which he said could lead Pakistan to civil war, and called for mobilisation of the entire nation against terrorism.7 Essays published by the Pakistani military in a so-called 'green book' describe home-grown militant groups as the biggest threat to the nation's security.
-Media reports incorrectly described the essays as representing a shift in the military's doctrine,8 but they do represent an acknowledgment of the problem.
-The frequency and ferocity of terrorist attacks on government forces led Khawaja Khalid Faroog, the former head of Pakistan's National Counter Terrorism Authority, to say in July 2013 that the country was 'bleeding'.
+Media reports incorrectly described the essays as representing a shift in the military's doctrine, but they do represent an acknowledgment of the problem.
+The frequency and ferocity of terrorist attacks on government forces led Khawaja Khalid Farooq, the former head of Pakistan's National Counter Terrorism Authority, to say in July 2013 that the country was 'bleeding'.
 As of April 2013, 5,000 Pakistani soldiers and 17,000 civilians had lost their lives since the United States launched its so-called 'war on terror' in 2001.
-Terrorists groups operating in the country are estimated to number from 30 to up to 60.10
+Terrorists groups operating in the country are estimated to number from 30 to up to 60.

 Documents seized in the raid on bin Laden's compound indicated that al-Qaeda had a larger presence in Pakistan than was previously thought.
 The US government had estimated the group to number 300-400 in Pakistan.
 But just one 'company' identified in the documents as being led by Badr Mansoor, who was killed by a US drone attack in February 2012, had more than 2,200 members, including 350 hard-core fighters and more than 150 suicide bombers.
 Another al-Qaeda unit in Pakistan, Brigade 313, is reportedly as large as the Badr Mansoor group.
-The Qari Zafar group is estimated to number in the thousands, if supporters as well as fighters are included, 12 although none of these numbers are confirmed.
+The Qari Zafar group is estimated to number in the thousands, if supporters as well as fighters are included, although none of these numbers are confirmed.
 Al-Qaeda is affiliated with several other terrorist groups in Pakistan including Jaish-e-Mohammed (JeM), LeT, Harkat-ul-Jihad-al-Islami and Lashkar-e-Jhangvi.